marc-bouvier/marc-bouvier.github.io/_posts/2018-03-12-tech-digest.md

 > The purpose of any library is to make something more complicated seem simple through abstraction.

-He states that Redux needs to be redesigned and he highlights some areas that can be enhanced
+He states that Redux needs to be redesigned and he highlights some areas that can be enhanced.
+After showing them, he propose a wrapper of Redux : Rematch that allows to simplfy the use of Redux API.